 Hope you enjoy this very simple, classic deviled egg recipe.

 - It’s so easy to make!
-Beginner cooks can easily accomplish pretty results with this recipe.
+Beginner cooks can easily accomplish great results with this recipe.

 - They’re so flavorful.
 That sweet-savory-tart combination of mayo, mustard, and pickle just can’t be beat!

-- They’re very versatile and can be served as either an appetizer or side dish with the filling adjusted to suit your personal preference.
+- They’re very versatile and can be served as either an appetizer or a side dish, with the filling adjusted to suit your personal preference.

 - Eggs – Well, of course.
 People say that they’re easier to peel if they’re not super fresh.
 I’m not so sure about that.
 I prefer my eggs fresh.
 I think ease of peeling has more to do with the way they’re cooked and cooled than with their age.